-There has been a rapid economic growth in recent years.
+There has been rapid economic growth in recent years.
 With the increase in the development of the country, the people have started to earn more through which they have created a larger consumer base.
 According to analytics, India produces approximately 62 million tonnes of municipal solid waste annually, which is expected to reach 165 million tonnes by 2030 and 450 million tonnes by 2045.
-According to the CPCB report in 2014-15, only 27 percent was treated and rest waste is disposed at dumpsites.
+According to the CPCB report in 2014-15, only 27 percent was treated, and the rest waste is disposed of at dumpsites.

 A recent study indicates that India will need a landfill of 88 sq.
-Km. which is nearly to the size of Bengaluru, to dump all its waste.
-As the waste is expected to increase, recycling offers a viable and sustainable domestic.
+Km. which is near to the size of Bengaluru, to dump all its waste.
+As waste is expected to increase, recycling offers a viable and sustainable domestic.
 There are many organizations like Clean India Ventures which have contributed much to the environment through their path-breaking technologies.

 Following are the benefits of Recycling in Preserving the Environment:

 Manufacturing new products require the use of untouched natural resources i.e., renewable wood and non-renewable fossil fuels or metal ore.
 The world’s natural resources are limited and cannot be renewed.
 Following things can be recycled:

 Recycling Paper and Wood saves trees and forests because you can’t replace virgin rainforests or ancient woodlands once they are lost.
 1 Ton of recycled office paper saves 17 trees, 7000 gallons of water, and 463 gallons of oil

 Recycling Plastic means creating less new plastic because it is usually made from fossil fuels hydrocarbons.
 One ton of recycled plastic saves 16.3 barrels of oil.

 Recycling Metals means producing less need for risky, expensive, and damaging mining and extraction of new metal ores.